ICM-SWMM-Tools-and-Examples/ICM-SWMM-Ruby/ICM_ODIC CFG Files_for_InfoSewer/Converting InfoSewer Model to ICM InfoWorks Network.txt

-**Title: Converting an InfoSewer Model to an ICM InfoWorks Network usinf ODIC and Ruby**
+**Title: Converting an InfoSewer Model to an ICM InfoWorks Network using ODIC and Ruby**

 **Step 1: Convert DBF Files using Excel Macro**